ekil1100/ekil1100/README.md

 - A full-stack developer.
 - Love to write neat code, love FP.
-- With A little bit devOps knowledge.
+- With A little bit DevOps knowledge.
 - Agile enthusiast.
 - Learning `rust` `haskell` `be a father`